Hanauma Bay Snorkel Tours and Beginner Scuba Diving

 If you go on one of our tours, you will not have to wait in line.
 Our instructors have permits issued by the State and we are allowed to go in the bay when the parking lot is full.
 We are authorized to take small groups snorkeling, and scuba diving on Mondays, Wednesdays, Thursdays and Fridays.
 Tours are not allowed on weekends and

 Hawaii State Holidays.
 Hanauma Bay is closed on Tuesdays for environmental conservation.
 Our group ratio is no more than 5 people to one instructor.
 Our snorkel and scuba instructors will take you safely to the best reefs in Hanauma Bay.
 Our tour is great for those who are new to snorkeling, and for those who simply wish to fully experience all the wonders of Hanauma Bay with an expert guide.
 Our staff are experts on the history and area as well as the fish and coral you will be encountering.
-We usually see turtles on 80% of our tours.
+We usually see turtles on our tours.

 Here what people say about us!